svaksha/yaksha/README.md

 # INSTALL

 Installation processes have constantly evolved over the years, so there may be some legacy code that needs pruning or still needs to be ported to ansible.
-Hence, the constant [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) sandbox status may break your machine.
+Hence, the constant [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) sandbox status may break your dev machine (__NB__: currently used for all my DEV machines, not tested for production servers).

 ## DEV Installation-Bash